DylanAuty/chip8-c/README.md

 # chip8-c

 A Chip-8 emulator written in C, using ncurses for the display.
-Written as a little side project, so there are some bizarre design decisions in here.
-I should have written this in C++ and made the processor a class.
+Written as a little side project, so there are some quick and dirty design decisions in here.
+It wuold have been better to use a struct for the processor, or to use C++ and make the whole thing object-oriented... but I didn't.
 Oh well.

 Although it's more efficient to use a normal `int` for most things, I've decided to implement everything "internal" to the Chip-8 as being the exact width it should be.
 Whether this is a _good_ decision is another matter, but I felt it was better to be as accurate as I could to the specification, at the expense of a little bit of overhead for the host processor to fiddle around with whatever slicing and shifting operations it needs to do to make this work.